mikelui/mikelui.github.io/_guides/VHDL-basics.md

 in VHDL you describe how a circuit looks.

 Remember the **thing** I drew before?
-Let's describe how that looks with VHDL.
+Let's describe how that with VHDL.

 {% highlight vhdl linenos %}
 -- Inputs and Outputs of a thing!